exadel-inc/esl/src/modules/esl-media-query/README.md

 You can also use `ESLScreenBreakpoints.remove` to exclude breakpoint shortcut from registry.

-You can get all available screen breakpoints trough `ESLScreenBreakpoints.names` property or access full breakpoint definition trough `ESLScreenBreakpoints.get`.
+You can get all available screen breakpoints through `ESLScreenBreakpoints.names` property or access full breakpoint definition trough `ESLScreenBreakpoints.get`.

 ---